 It took me twenty minutes to find three decent toys in a shopping mall that had no toy store.
 Three months ago, I wrote a belated, but highly accomplishable list of things to do before I turn thirty, and doing something good for a stranger was on the list.
 This was my chance to help someone who deserves it, so I got a stuffed cat and a rabbit for Channa’s girls and a robot for his son.
 I hope they liked the toys.

 Traveling solo as a woman is a mixed bag of emotions.
 There were a lot of uncomfortable situations and gratifying moments.
 I missed the comfort of traveling with my husband, that relaxed, not-a-worry in the world mode, and I felt proud of doing things not even locals do on my own.
 I was happy, but tired.
-When I was in Ella, my best friend sent me a message asking whether I was scared and I proudly and honestly replied with “Hell yea!”
+When I was in Ella, my best friend sent me a message asking whether I was scared and I proudly and honestly replied with “Hell yeah!”